takkaria/emoncms-user-capabilities/README.md

 This is an attempt to add some kind of fine-grained permissions model to EmonCMS, initially just the groups module.
 Very alpha at the moment.

+## Installation instructions

+1. `git clone` into Modules directory
+2. Add `const CAPABILITIES_ALWAYS_SUPERUSER = <userid>;` to `settings.php` for whoever your initial 'root' user will be
+3. After installing, log in as that user and go to <emoncms url>/user_capabilities
+4. You can use it.

 Looks a bit like this:

 ![readme.png](readme.png)